 Art IS real.

 I can sense there is a place in the world for anything that elicits this type of emotion.
-There is a beautiful reason for anything that moves me to feel my own humanity.
+There is a beautiful reason for anything that moves one to feel your own humanity.

 Even if it's not the greatest shit you've ever seen, if it moves you, it is Art.